• Skip to primary navigation

 This easy and simple scored zucchini halves recipe is pan seared on the stovetop for ~ 5 minutes and then transferred to the oven to bake at 450F.

-Optional feta cheese can be added, but scored zucchini halves are perfect baked with just olive oil, salt, and pepper.
+Optional feta cheese can be added, but scored and seared zucchini halves are perfect baked with just olive oil, salt, and pepper.

 this …

-Cook this simple baked zucchini halves recipe in a cast iron skillet.
+Cook this simple baked zucchini halves recipe in a cast iron skillet if you've got one.
 Cast iron holds heat really well and evenly and also transfers from the stovetop to a hot oven to finish baking at a high heat of 450F.

 Don't have cast iron or maybe it's too heavy?
 Cool, use any skillet that can go from the stovetop to a high heat oven.